 TLDR: --mount=type=cache makes RUN layers non-deterministic.
 On ephemeral runners the mount is always empty, so BuildKit can’t match layers from registry cache.
-Removing cache mounts dropped builds from ~27 min to ~2 min.
+Removing cache mounts, switching to registry cache with dynamic fallback, gating exports to deploy branches, and restricting triggers dropped builds from ~27 min to ~2 min — and cut redundant builds entirely.

 I’d been ignoring slow Docker builds on a project for a while — around 27 minutes per build on ephemeral GCP runners, most of that spent in uv sync downloading Python dependencies from scratch.
 Every single build.
 Even though BuildKit caching was configured.